zth/rescript-relay/reason-relay-documentation/docs/refetching-and-loading-more-data.md

 ---
-id: refetching-data
+id: refetching-and-loading-more-data
-title: Refetching Data
+title: Refetching and Loading More Data
-sidebar_label: Refetching Data
+sidebar_label: Refetching and Loading More Data
 ---

 #### Recommended background reading